Introduction:

 B) Experience Professional on Board:

-Finally, regulator has acknowledged in writing that the need for professional experience in the Board of NBFC to run the show, accordingly at least one of the directors shall have relevant experience of having worked in a Bank/NBFC.
-Precisely, it is indirect message to all existing NBFC if they do have such director in the Board or not.
-If not, advisable to add on, else the RBI can ask the reason therefore whereas as far as new or fresh application is concern, the more gravity will be given to experience director on the Board of NBFC.
+Finally, the regulator has acknowledged in writing the need for professional experience in the Board of NBFC to run the show, accordingly at least one of the directors shall have relevant experience of having worked in a Bank/NBFC.
+Precisely, it is an indirect message to all existing NBFCs if they do have such directors on the Board or not.
+If not, advisable to add on, or else the RBI can ask the reason therefore whereas as far as the new or fresh application is concerned, more gravity will be given to the experience director on the Board of NBFC.

 D) Risk Management Committee: